MarcJAndersen/rrdfqbcrnd0/rrdfqbcrnd0/development.md

 devtools::use_data_raw()
 ```

-In a script to actually add a foo use:
+In a script to actually add a data set _foo_ use:
 ```
 devtools::use_data(foo)
 ```